Graduate Academic Standing

 "AUD" - audit.
 A student who registers to audit a course, pays full fee, but does not receive a terminal grade or credit.

 "ABS" - absent.
-This grade indicates that the student was absent from the final examination with approval of the instructor and the Dean of Graduate Academics.
+This grade indicates that the student was absent from the final examination with approval of the instructor and the Senior Vice Provost of Graduate Education.

 The approval must be obtained through the use of the INC/ABS petition form available from the Student Services Center.
 The petition form must be filed within thirty days of the final examination date.
 After the student takes the examination, a Change of Grade form will be submitted by the instructor, giving a terminal grade for the course.
-Under normal circumstances, but subject to the discretion of the Dean of the Graduate Academics, a grade of F will be given for the course if the instructor does not submit a terminal grade before the agreed upon date.
+Under normal circumstances, but subject to the discretion of the Senior Vice Provost of Graduate Education, a grade of F will be given for the course if the instructor does not submit a terminal grade before the agreed upon date.

 A request for a change of grade (including "NG") must be made to the professor who taught the course prior to April 1 for the Fall Semester and prior to November 1 for the Spring and Summer Semesters.
 An appeal of a grade should first be made to the instructor, then, if necessary, to the department/program director and then, if necessary, to the Dean of the appropriate school or college.
-The Dean of Graduate Academics may be consulted by any of the above mentioned faculty during the process described above.
+The Senior Vice Provost of Graduate Education may be consulted by any of the above mentioned faculty during the process described above.

 Retaking final examination for the purpose of improving a grade in any graduate course is generally prohibited.
 Extenuating circumstances, such as illness during an exam, being called away in an emergency, etc., can be presented to the relevant professor to allow for permission to retake the final examination.
-Additional approval by the Dean of Graduate Academics is also required.
-If either the professor or the dean denies such a request, an appeal may be made to the Academic Appeals Committee.
+Additional approval by the Senior Vice Provost of Graduate Education is also required.
+If either the professor or the Senior Vice Provost denies such a request, an appeal may be made to the Academic Appeals Committee.